The Wire

 • Stay up to date: When you regularly update your operating system to the most recent version, you have the latest tools to prevent unauthorized access to your personal information.
 Make this a priority.
 Once vulnerabilities are uncovered, many malicious actors try to exploit them.
 Don’t be an easy target.
 Patch or update your operating system when updates are available.

-More sources of cybersecurity tips for students
+More cybersecurity tips for students

 Savvy Cyber Kids